 The programme runs every Saturday morning from opening time at 09:00.
-Generally we try to ensure all the dogs have been walked by 11:30/12:00 but volunteers are welcome to stay until closing time.
+Generally, we try to ensure all the dogs have been walked by 11:30.

 The SPCA is closed on public holidays so if the Saturday is a public holiday the programme does not run.

-It is recommended that you wear takkies or similar type shoes and clothes that you don’t mind getting dirty.
-The walking areas are in grassy paddocks with an uneven surface and frequent doggie landmines and the dogs are excited, energetic and looking forward to attention so you will get jumped on, licked and covered in dog/cat hair.
+- It is recommended that you wear trainers or similar shoes, and Sandton SPCA Volunteer Golf Shirts.
+The walking areas are in grassy paddocks with an uneven surface and frequent doggie landmines and the dogs are excited, energetic and looking forward to attention so you will get jumped on, licked and covered in dog or cat hair.

-We only usually Rogz collars and leads and these items are available each Saturday morning however they continually go missing so donations are greatly welcomed and for those who become regulars having your own set to bring for the morning is beneficial.
+- We only use Rogz collars and leads and these items are available each Saturday morning but as they continually go missing donations towards replacements are greatly welcomed.
+If you become a regular walker we recommend having your own collar and lead.

 - For the Saturday programme please only bring dog biscuits (i.e. Beenos) and cat nibbles as treats.

 Please do not bring rawhide chews, cow hooves, biltong, etc as these not only cause upset tummies but can lead to jealousy in the shared kennels.

 - Sturdy, durable toys are also always appreciated and most welcome.